1011X/rever/README.md

 Rever has both procedures and functions.

 **Procedures** run a series of statements, optionally taking a list of arguments.
-For all intents and purposes, parameters have ["copy-in copy-out"] semantics.
-This means that, if a procedure marks one of its parameters as mutable with `var`, then the value of the variable given to that parameter by the caller could change after the procedure is called.
-Procedures also can't return values and therefore can't be used in expressions.
+Parameters have ["copy-in copy-out"] semantics which means that if a procedure marks one of its parameters as mutable with `var`, then the value of the variable given to that parameter by the caller could change after the procedure is called.
+They can also have side-effects.

 **Functions** evaluate a list of immutable arguments and return a value.
-This means that a function can be used in expressions.
-Unlike procedures, functions cannot have side-effects; variables outside of their scope are not accessible.
+This means that a function can return a value and can therefore be used in expressions.
+Unlike procedures, functions cannot have side-effects; any variables or globals outside of their scope are not accessible.

+Use procedures if you want to:
++ have side-effects.
++ handle mutable state.
++ write code in a more imperative style.

+Use functions if you want to:
++ return a value.
++ not have side-effects.
++ write code in a more expressive style.

-### Why not just have procedures?
+### Why not just have only one or the other?

-The answer is that procedures and functions have some properties that are mutually incompatible if we want to maintain the property of reversibility.
-Consider mutable parameters: if functions had them, we wouldn't be able to guarantee  anymore because functions are sometimes run more than once in order to verify a state (e.g. using the same function in the `if` and `fi` sections of a branch).
-This could result in code that only runs in one direction but not another, or side-effects that show up twice.
+The answer is actually a bit complicated.

+Janus could get away with only having procedures (and keeping expressions to specific places) because that was the minimum necessary to get it to work.
+But once the tests become more complicated or you add custom data structures, writing expression can quickly become unwieldy.
+Which is how the idea for functions came about.

+Procedures follow a *statement-oriented* style, while functions follow an *expression-oriented* style.
+Statements are reversible, while expressions are one-way and therefore reductive.

+If expressions are reductive by nature, how can we possibly make them reversible?
+First we must understand that anything that an irreversible computer can do, a reversible computer can do as well.
+The only issue is that reversible computers will generate a lot of extraneous data that allows a calculation to be undone.
+This data is not really useful to the programmer, hence why it's often called *garbage*.

+Functions need to return a single value to be used in expressions, but according to reversible logic, functions *must* return the same number of arguments for it to stand a chance at being reversible.
+(Yeah that's not the only requirement; it must also be [injective].)
+How can a function be reversible *and* return only one value?

+This problem may seem insurmountable, but it's actually not!
+Turns out, if all values except the return value are kept the same (immutable), then it becomes trivially reversible the same way all expressions already are: you calculate the result, copy it, then uncalculate it.
+Hoorah, no garbage!

+As a result, procedures and functions were both kept since their different properties allow the programmer to choose one or the other based on which tool is best for the task at hand.
+Procedures can handle mutable state and side-effects (while keeping garbage to a minimum), and functions can return values and allow writing code in a more terse and *expressive* way.

 Features under construction
 ---------------------------

 It can become a bit tedious (and error-prone!) to repeat expressions multiple times in different places.
 That's why some alternate control structures are being considered for some special-case code.
-These consist of `for`, and `match`.

 ### Chained comparisons

 *A la* Python:

 ```
-if a = 0
-    do something
-fi b > c

 if start <= x <= end
     do something
 fi